ellisp/blog-source/_posts/2025-08-16-timeuse-technical.md

 <img src="/img/0290-gii-diagram.png" width = "100%">

 But the GII is available for all country-year combinations, which simply can't be based on direct observations of these variables.
 Obviously the UNDP do a bunch of modelling to interpolate all the missing values.
 I didn't look into this but just trusted the UNDP to have done the best job possible.
-It's certainy very convenient to get this measure of gender inequality for so many countries (206 'countries', but this includes some regional groupings), and for so many years.
+It's certainly very convenient to get this measure of gender inequality for so many countries (206 'countries', but this includes some regional groupings), and for so many years.

 <object type="image/svg+xml" data='/img/0290-gii-lollipop.svg' width='100%'><img src='/img/0290-gii-lollipop.png' width='100%'></object>